d7561985/heroku_boilerplate/README.md

 #### create app
 As we use github existent repo for handling our app we can create new app on UI and link it here too.
 1. create app
-2. add buildpack
-3. link github
-4. do deploy
-5. remember your app name.
+1. remember your app name.
 I use {{.APP_NAME}} template further with this name.
+1. here we should switch app to `container stack` mode through CLI.
+Look at `container stack` chapter.
+1. add buildpack
+1. link github
+1. do deploy

 About how to do it you can read [here](https://devcenter.heroku.com/articles/github-integration)

 Note: